Ironica/project-ironica/README.md

 Currently we have decided to abandon lots of features due to the time and resource limits.

 -   Beepers/Platform/Platform locks/Specialist character at front-end
--   Notification messages
+-   Notification messages and reminder at front-end
 -   Stamina system and other systems for playground
 -   An elaborated error handling and report system
 -   Dancing character and other customized actions
 -   Real animations
--   i18n
 -   ...

 Besides, there are many possibilities for this project.
 See **Where to go from here**.